singapaul/wordsy/README.md

 To do:

-2. Make A-Z Page
+2. Implement Link tags for site navigation
+3. Pull Request this branch into main!
-3. Make shuffle work
+4. Make shuffle work
-4. Clean up READMe file and add picture for profile
+5. Clean up READMe file and add picture for profile

 Nice to haves